edeehr/basecamp/packer/2-ami-with-php/README.md

-Packer Template: 1_simple_ami
+Packer Template: 2-ami-with-php
 ===========

 ### Basics
-- Packer template to build an HTTP Web Server on AWS AMIs
+- Packer template to build an HTTP Web Server with PHP on AWS AMIs.
+- PHP installed so that the webpage can show the underlying hostname
 - Design objective is to keep this simple as it will be used for demos, basecamps and training purposes
 - Flow:
 - 1) Start with an AWS Linux AMI
 - 2) Install Updates
 - 3) Install httpd
 - 4) Set httpd to automatically start on boot
+- 5) Use custom webpage with php element to show the hostname

 ### Packer Files
 ----------------------